• plumbing heating and air alliance member

 The good news is that most video platforms (including YouTube, Facebook, and Instagram) automatically add captions to your videos.

-Video should be part of every HVAC company’s SEO strategy in 2026, as video content has gained prominence on various search platforms, including Google Gemini and standard Google search.
+Video content has gained prominence on various search platforms, including Google Gemini and standard Google search, and videos (like website content) can target specific keywords and user intents.

 Don’t underestimate the power of YouTube search either, as it’s actually one of the largest search engines in the world (though rarely refined as a “search engine.”)